 The existing negotiated service period between WUR AP and WUR non-AP STA for the WUR non-AP STA’s PCR schedule is suspended:

-The PCR component of the WUR non-AP STA may not be in the awake state during the negotiated service period of PCR schedule between the WUR AP and the WUR non-AP STA except that the PCR component of the STA is expected to be in awake state at the next service period following the existing PS operation (e.g., TWT) agreed between the AP and the non-AP STA after receiving a WUR Wake-up frame addressed to itself with an indication of individually addressed buffered BU(s).
+The PCR component of the WUR non-AP STA may not be in the awake state during the negotiated service period of PCR schedule between the WUR AP and the WUR non-AP STA

+The(#430) PCR component of the non-AP(#730) STA shall be(#430) in awake state at the next service period following the existing PS operation (e.g., individual(#431) TWT) agreed between the AP and the non-AP STA after the non-AP STA receives(#730) a WUR Wake-up frame addressed to itself from the AP(#730) with an indication of individually addressed buffered BU(s) plus the PCR transition delay indicated by the non-AP STA in the WUR Capabilities elements(#430).

 The parameters of the negotiated service period for the WUR non-AP STA’s PCR schedule between the WUR AP and the WUR non-AP STA are maintained by the WUR non-AP STA.

+The WUR non-AP STA shall follow the wake-up operation defined in 31.7 (Wake-up Operation).(#126)

-NOTE 1—The WUR duty cycle schedule agreed between WUR AP and WUR non-AP STA may be that the WURx of the WUR non-AP STA is always in WURx awake state.
+NOTE 1—The WUR duty cycle schedule agreed between WUR AP and WUR non-AP STA can(#127) be that the WURx of the WUR non-AP STA is always in WURx awake state.

-NOTE 2—Examples of the negotiated service period between WUR AP and WUR non-AP STA for the WUR non-AP STA’s PCR schedule include TWT and schedule for WNM sleep mode.
+NOTE 2—Examples of the negotiated service period between WUR AP and WUR non-AP STA for the WUR non-AP STA’s PCR schedule include individual(#431) TWT and schedule for WNM sleep mode.

+NOTE 3 – The PCR component of a WUR non-AP STA can be in Active mode or PS mode when the WUR non-AP STA is in WUR Mode or WUR Mode Suspend.
+The PCR component of a WUR non-AP STA can be in awake state or doze state when the WUR non-AP STA is in WUR Mode or WUR Mode Suspend.(#632)

+NOTE 4 – The power state of the WURx of a WUR non-AP STA is implementation specific if the PCR component of the WUR non-AP STA is in awake state. (#414)

 If a WUR non-AP STA is in WUR Mode Suspend, then: